BehnazShojaei/crowdfunding_back_end/README.md

 - [X] A screenshot of Insomnia, demonstrating a token being returned.
 [See the login token image](#login-token-image)

-- [ ] Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
+- [X] Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
+[See the instructions here](#step-by-step-instructions)

 - [X] Your refined API specification and Database Schema.